Minas, Uruguay: History

 A town was founded here in 1783 as "Villa de la Concepción de las Minas" when a number of families from the Asturias and Galicia regions of Spain settled in the area following a frustrated attempt to populate Patagonia.
 The idea of a city in the area was first raised in 1753 by Jose Joaquin de Viana, the governor of Montevideo, who wanted to create a population centre in "the zones of the mines".
 He commissioned Rafael Perez Del Puerto to design the layout of the city, the basis of which remains in place today.

 On October 8, 1830, it was declared a town, and on June 16, 1837, by decree Ley Nº 158, it became the capital of the "Department of Minas".
-On May 16, 1888, its status was elevated city) by decree Ley Nº 1.980.
+On May 16, 1888, its status was elevated to that of city by decree Ley Nº 1.980.
 On December 26, 1927, after the renaming of the department, it became the capital of the "Department of Lavalleja" by decree Ley Nº 8.187.